JonathanH94/jonathanh94/README.md

 I'm a Data Engineer working in the Healthcare industry, building scalable systems to support business intelligence, reporting, and operational workflows.

-I mainly work with SQL, Python, and PowerShell to create ETL pipelines, automate tasks, and develop backend services and microservices.
+I mainly work with SQL, Python, and PowerShell to create ETL pipelines, automate tasks, and develop backend services.

 I'm passionate about expanding my skills beyond traditional Data Engineering, so you'll find a variety of projects here where I experiment with programming languages and technologies outside my usual scope.